 These are the most common indoor flowering plants.
 Pet-owners; love them because they are non-toxic and appealing.
 They thrive in low light, average humidity, and moderate temperatures.

 You can grow them in pots and display their beauty and elegance.
 African violets are easy to grow, but you need the right soil.
-You can make a special combination of soil with perlite, peat moss, and vermiculite or buy special mixtures.
+You can make a special combination of soil with perlite, coconut coir, and vermiculite or buy special mixtures.

 These plants require extra care; don’t splash water on the leaves, water with tepid or lukewarm water.
 Proper watering is essential in caring for African violets; never water them when the soil is moist.